 - Powdered Mixes

-Whether you are packaging liquid or dry food products, professional packagers have gusseted pouch options available to serve your needs.
+Whether you are packaging liquid or dry food products, Assemblies Unlimited has gusseted pouch options available to serve your needs.
+Request a quote or call our office to discuss your unique pouch packaging needs with a packaging professional.